 Exchange Pattern Other options Description InOut - Camel will expect a reply, set a temporary JMSReplyTo , and after sending the message, it will start to listen for the reply message on the temporary queue.
-InOut JMSReplyTo Camel will expect a reply and, after sending the message, it will start to listen for the reply message on the specified JMSReplyTo queue.
+InOut JMSReplyTo is set Camel will expect a reply and, after sending the message, it will start to listen for the reply message on the specified ${\tt JMSReplyTo}$ queue.
 InOnly - Camel will send the message and not expect a reply.
-InOnly JMSReplyTo is set Camel will send the message and not expect a reply.
-Camel sees this as a contradiction and will suppress the JMSReplyTo.
-In fact, Camel will disable it by clearing it before sending.
-Camel will send the message and not expect a reply.
-Camel logs this in the log at WARN level and you should see: WARN JmsProducer - Disabling JMSReplyTo as this Exchange is not OUT capable with JMSReplyTo: myReplyQueue to destination: myQueue.
-Note: You can use the preserveMessageQos=true setting or the explicitQosEnabled=true setting to force Camel to send the JMSReplyTo anyway, and the WARN log will disappear.
+InOnly JMSReplyTo By default, Camel discards the JMSReplyTo destination and clears the JMSReplyTo header before sending the message.
+Camel then sends the message and does not expect a reply.
+Camel logs this in the log at WARN level (changed to DEBUG level from Camel 2.6 onwards.
+You can use preserveMessageQuo=true to instruct Camel to keep the JMSReplyTo.
+In all situations the JmsProducer does not expect any reply and thus continue after sending the message.